To Unify, Covenant, Support, Network, Establish, Maintain, Solidify and Declare

 - To solidify & declare accountability with each church within the ARTC federation.

 - To labor effectively for the expansion, promotion, and support for Christendom throughout the earth.

 The Presbyterian vs The Genevan Model of Eccessiastic Government

 The differnce between Presbyterian and Reformed governments is that, in the former, Christ is viewed as investing the Presbytery (aka the General Aseembly via the gathering of Elders and Pastors from local churches) with direct authority, which is then distributed to individual churches.

 In the Genevan Reformed view, however, Jesus authorizes the Elders and Pastors of each local church to conduct its affairs.
 This maintains the sovereignty of each local congregation and protects it from top down control by a General Assembly.
 When necessary, the local churches may send representatives to meet and gather with Elders and Pastors.
 Therefore, the churches gather for the 'well-being' but never for the 'being' of the church.

 The Reformeed View of Church Government further explained

 The Reformed conception sees Christ, the Lord, ruling from the right hand of God, the Father, over particular churches directly, throught their session of Elders and Pastors.
 Accoringly, a properly comprised local church is a full and adequate expression of the Body of Christ.

-In contrast, the Presbyterian model beleives in the ultimacy and primacy of the Presbytery (aka The General Assemby).
-This makes the local churches dependent upon it.
+In contrast, the Presbyterian model believes in the ultimacy and primacy of the Presbytery (aka The General Assemby).
+This makes the local churches dependent upon it and subject to it.

 Note: Taken from "Chruch Governemnt Broadly Considered" by The Rev. Schlissel.